Hira-Iftikhar-123/Inventory-Tracking-System/README.md

     app.use('/api/stores',require('./routes/storeRoutes'));
     app.use('/api/inventorystore',require('./routes/inventoryRoutes'));

-Stage 3: Enterprise Scale
+### Stage 3: Enterprise Scale

 Our Goal:
-    Create a high-performance, scalable system capable of handling real-time inventory updates across thousands of stores.
+Build a high-performance, scalable system to process real-time inventory updates in thousands of stores.
-    Event-driven architecture using Kafka
+    Event-driven architecture with Kafka
-    Redis cache layer for frequent lookups
+    Redis cache layer for high-frequency lookups
-    CQRS pattern adopted to separate read and write paths PostgreSQL with read replicas to scale reads Designed for deployment in containerized environments Docker.
+    CQRS pattern implemented to isolate read and write paths PostgreSQL with read replicas for scaling reads Built for deployment in a containerized environment, Docker.

 Stage 3 Folder Structure:
 v3/